aksommerville/egg2/README.md

 # TODO

+- [x] !!!
+CRITICAL !!!
+Need proper input mapping before GDEX.
+I don't want to hack it.
+Don't need interactive config, but do acquire config generically from a config file.
+- - ...meh, hacked it
+- [ ] I'd really like `make run` from this project to rebuild the demo when libeggrt changes.
+Would be nice in external projects too.
 - [ ] Programmatic access to a song eg for ocarinas or sustained notes.
 API change.
 - - The synthesizers currently aren't built for infinitely-sustaining notes.
 - - Need to think this thru carefully, and ensure we have some safeguards against stuck notes.
 - [ ] Editor.
 - - [ ] Standard actions... what's needed?
+- - - Don't bother with map stuff; those tend to implement a little different per game, let the overrides worry about it.
+- - - [ ] Detect missing strings across languages.
+- - - [ ] Detect empty sound effects.
+- - - [ ] Is it feasible to scan for missing resources? eg map names an image that doesn't exist.
 - - [x] SongChannelsUi.onStore: Modal with SDK instruments
 - - [ ] SongService: Should we auto-re-play on dirty?
 - - [ ] SongService+SongChannelsUi: Mute and Solo buttons per channel.